Cornell Prison Education Program Spearheads Statewide Effort to Provide Masks to the Incarcerated Across NYS

 Acting Commissioner Anthony J. Annuci approved the request, and the state’s college-in-prison programs quietly rallied to raise funds to provide a mask for everyone in state prisons — a current total of 42,784 people — within a week.

-“While the [incarcerated] population has the option to fashion their own state-issued handkerchiefs into masks, there is no question that the availability of these new cloth masks, which have been designed as masks and can be readily washed and reused, will be a much more attractive option for the population,” Annuci told The Sun.
+“While the [incarcerated] population has the option to fashion their own state-issued handkerchiefs into masks, there is no question that the availability of these new cloth masks, which have been designed as masks and can be readily washed and reused, will be a much more attractive option for the population,” Annuci said in a May 1 press release.

 As a result of these efforts, the New York Consortium for Higher Education in Prison, a coalition of providers working to bring higher education to men and women during and after incarceration, will provide protective face masks to the entire incarcerated population in New York State.